RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-09-04-newsletter.md

 The next meeting is scheduled for 2pm on Wednesday 16th September 2026.

 ### Support

 #### Code Clinics
 Why not come to a Code Clinic?
 We're keen to help you.

-Code Clinics are fortnightly supported sessions run by the RSE team and IT Services' Research IT team.
+[Code Clinics][CCs] are fortnightly supported sessions run by the RSE team and IT Services' Research IT team.
 They are open to anyone at TUoS writing code for research to get help with programming problems and general advice on best practices.

 At each session, members of the RSE and/or Research IT teams will be available to review code, advise, troubleshoot, and suggest ways to improve your computational workflows.

 #### Research IT HPC Drop In
 HPC Drop-In sessions are providing assistance with HPC related user issues such as challenges in scaling an application from desktop to supercomputer.
 We are considering extending the number of our sessions to two or three weekly.
 These interactive sessions could provide a better interface with our users than our non-interactive ticketing system.
-These sessions are advertised on the HPC mailing list.
+These sessions are advertised on the [HPC mailing list][hpc-mailing].

 #### Research IT Consultations
 Alongside the HPC Drop-In sessions, Research IT are also running one to one consultations to solve in depth user specific problems.
-These consultations can be booked via our webpage.
-If you are interested please visit the following link: https://students.sheffield.ac.uk/it-services/research.
+These consultations can be booked via our [webpage](https://students.sheffield.ac.uk/it-services/research).

 #### Sheffield RSE Team
-The Sheffield RSE Team aims to collaborate with you to help improve your research software.
-They can provide dedicated staff to ensure that you can deliver excellent research software engineering on your research projects.
+The Sheffield RSE Team aims to [collaborate][rse-servuce] with you to help improve your research software.
+They can [provide dedicated staff][rse-provision] to ensure that you can deliver excellent research software engineering on your research projects.

 #### Research IT
-Research IT directly supports research, both academic and commercial.
+[Research IT][its-res-it] directly supports research, both academic and commercial.
 We provide large scale HPC systems, advice on everything from statistics to ML to data pipelines and training for both students and staff.

 Working with academics, our staff are embedded within research groups on both long and short term engagements.